Redshift Security: Access and Data Flows Explained

 Access to database objects, such as tables and views, is controlled by local users, roles and groups in the Amazon Redshift database.
 These users are managed separately from AWS standard IAM with local users and roles acting similarly to standard RDBMS mechanisms.

-Redshift admin can create users and groups, and assign them the relevant privileges they need.
-It is recommended to create a user per identity so later in any case of security incident it will be possible to track and monitor what data was accessed or even prevent unauthorized access before it happens.
+The local users and roles act the same as the standard RDBMS mechanism.
+Redshift admin can create users and groups and assign them the relevant privileges they need.
+It’s recommended to create a user per identity so in the event of a security incident it’ll be possible to track and monitor what data was accessed or even prevent unauthorized access before it happens.

 The default users are the "rdsdb" user, and the user you created in the creation process.

-They are both Supeusers, when the user rdsdb is used internally by Redshift to perform routine administrative and maintenance tasks and only rdsdb can update the system catalog.
+They’re both Supeusers, when the user rdsdb is used internally by Redshift to perform routine administrative and maintenance tasks and only rdsdb can update the system catalog.

 Redshift gives you fine-grained data access controls that allow you to mitigate risk at the column- and row-levels.

+You can grant user permissions to a subset of columns.
 Similar to managing any database object, column-level access control can be done by using GRANT and REVOKE statements at the column level.

-In order to ensure that sensitive data is only accessible by those who need it, Redshift provides fine-grained access control at the row level with its row-level security (RLS) feature.
+To ensure that sensitive data is only accessible by those who need it, Redshift provides fine-grained access control at the row level with its row-level security (RLS) feature.

-Based on the foundation of role based access control (RBAC), the RLS feature restricts who can access specific records within tables based on security policies defined at the database object level.
+Based on the foundation of role-based access control (RBAC), the RLS feature restricts who can access specific records within tables based on security policies defined at the database object level.
 Unlike other tools that require you to create different views or use different databases and schemas for different users, this approach is sustainable.

 An RLS policy can control whether Amazon Redshift returns any existing rows from a table in a query by specifying expressions.

-Protecting Sensitive Data on Redshift by Limiting network access
+Protecting Sensitive Data on Redshift by Limiting Network Access

-Redshift is not publicly accessible by default so access to redshift clusters is possible only from inside the VPC or through a VPN.
+Redshift isn’t publicly accessible by default so access to redshift clusters is possible only from inside the VPC or through a VPN.
+If the Public Access configuration is enabled, it’s possible to connect to the Redshift cluster from anywhere without any restrictions.

 Disable public access with cli: